|

 This indicator does not need an external sensor: Drive air temperature.

-You can set notification preferences for the drive condition indicators and receive an email or be notified in the notification
+You can set notification preferences for drive condition indicators, receive an email, or be notified in the notification panel.
+For more information, refer to Configure organization notifications.

 There are two condition index categories: